rmgarnett/active_learning/README.md

 * `lookup_oracle`: a trivial lookup-table label oracle given a fixed list of ground-truth labels
-* `bernoulli_oracle`: a label oracle that, conditioned on the queried point, samples labels independently from a Bernoulli distribution with given success probability
+* `bernoulli_oracle`: a label oracle that, conditioned on the queried point(s), samples labels independently from a Bernoulli distribution with given success probability
-* `multinomial_oracle`: a label oracle that, conditioned on the queried point, samples labels independently from a multinomial distribution with given success probabilities
+* `multinomial_oracle`: a label oracle that, conditioned on the queried point(s), samples labels independently from a multinomial distribution with given success probabilities

 [1]: http://latex.codecogs.com/svg.latex?%5Cmathcal%7BX%7D